Rodolfo Vieira: World championship victories

 In 2012 after winning double gold at the European Championships and the World Cup, he suffered a defeat to Marcus Almeida in the absolute quarter-finals of the IBJJF World Championship, Vieira won his weight class for a second time after defeating Xande Ribeiro.
 In 2013 he competed at the Copa Podio in Brazil, where he won his weight division and the absolute.
 He then competed at the Abu Dhabi World Cup, where he won his weight division but came second in the absolute after losing to Marcus Almeida.

 At the 2013 IBJJF World Championship, Vieira retained his title in the −94 kg weight class but lost to Almeida in the final of the absolute.
 In 2014 in an effort to defeat Marcus Almeida Vieira put on more weight and moved up to the −100 kg weight class, at the 2014 Abu Dhabi World Cup he won his weight class defeating Luiz Panza in the final, but again was defeated by Marcus Almeida in the absolute final.

 2023 onwards

 On December 11, 2020, Vieira returned to grappling competition to headline a Who's Number One event against Kaynan Duarte.
 Vieira was submitted with a rear-naked choke at 2:28.

 Vieira faced Derek Brunson in the main event of ADXC 7 on November 17, 2024.
 He won the match by submission.

 Grappling style

-Vieira's Jiu-Jitsu style displays a very diverse set of skills, allied with a fast pace guard passing style, great cardio and huge physical prowess, making him the most dominant heavyweight in Jiu-Jitsu's recent years by completely dominating most of his fights.
-His recurrent matches with Marcus Almeida are among Jiu-Jitsu's most famous rivalries.
+Vieira's Jiu-Jitsu style includes a diverse set of techniques incorporating guard passing style with demanding physical exertion.
+His recurrent matches with Marcus Almeida have been noted among Jiu-Jitsu's rivalries.